Skip to content

 • spend more time revisiting others,

 The Lesson History page is meant to give you clarity and confidence in what your child is working on in their Hoot lessons, not pressure.
-If you ever have questions about what you see on the lesson history page, we’re always happy to help.
+If you ever have questions about what you see on the Lesson History page, we’re always happy to help.

 📩 families@hootreading.com